 Approximately 62%, 5%, 75% and 34% of our employees in Chile, Brazil, Venezuela and Mexico, respectively, are covered by collective bargaining agreements with labor unions.
-Most of these collective bargaining agreements have terms of two to four years.
-Collective bargaining agreements in Mexico are negotiated on a nationwide basis annually.
-We have experienced work stoppages and strikes in Venezuela in the past as part of the nationwide strikes in 2003, which delayed the start-up of operations at our Venezuela plant, decreased our operating result and cash flows and, consequently, adversely affected our results of operations for 2003.
+Most of these collective bargaining agreements have terms of two to four years, although collective bargaining agreements in Mexico have a term of one year.
+We experienced work stoppages and strikes lasting 45 days in Venezuela as part of the nationwide strikes in 2003, which delayed the start-up of operations at our Venezuela plant, decreased our operating result and cash flows and, consequently, adversely affected our results of operations for 2003.
 If a work slowdown, a work stoppage or strike were to occur prior to or upon the expiration of our various collective bargaining agreements, that work slowdown, stoppage or strike could adversely affect our sales and cash flows and have a material adverse effect on our business, financial condition, results of operations or prospects.